MicroEJ/docs/DeviceDeveloperGuide/kf.rst

 A sandboxed application may be dynamically downloaded at runtime or integrated at build-time within the executable application.

-Note that the Multi-Sandbox is a capability of the MicroEJ core engine.
+Note that the Multi-Sandbox is a capability of the MicroEJ Core Engine.
 The MicroEJ Simulator always runs an application as a Standalone Application.

 Functional Description